 Somewhat surprisingly, John was among the song's biggest fans.
 According to several accounts, "Coming Up" was the last McCartney song that moved Lennon to action, inspiring him to return to the studio after hearing it on the radio in Bermuda.
 "I thought that was a great piece of work," Lennon later told interviewer David Sheff.

 As we explore our "Come Together" theme this month, "Coming Up" reminds us of another powerful bonding agent: optimism itself.
-Paul's unflagging belief that good things are on the horizon has always been his superpower – not just as a musical force but as someone who brings people together.
+Paul's persistent belief that good things are on the horizon has always been his superpower.
+Paul endures not just because he is a remarkable artist, but because his songs give people hope.

 Research consistently shows that optimism is contagious.
 When we encounter genuinely positive energy, it literally changes our neurochemistry.
-Paul's optimism has always been his superpower; it expresses his worldview and invites others to share in it.
+Paul's music is eternal partly because of its inherent optimism; it expresses his worldview and invites others to share in it.

 Today, I’ll choose optimism, remembering that a "Coming Up" mindset creates an atmosphere where collective solutions become more possible.